luiz-decio/deel-home-task-globepay/README.md

 This repository contains the solution for the Analytics Engineering Challenge.
 The project involves ingesting, modeling, and analyzing transaction data using dbt and Snowflake.
 Below is a detailed explanation of each step taken to complete the task.

-Check out the [dbt docs](https://luiz-decio.github.io/deel-home-task-globepay/#!/overview) for the documentation!
+- Check out the [dbt docs](https://luiz-decio.github.io/deel-home-task-globepay/#!/overview) for the documentation!

+- More detailed documentation with the answers for the questions [here](/docs/deel_home_task_globepay.pdf)!

 ## Table of Contents